efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 where:
 - *logicalVolumeName*  and *material* are respectively the prefix used as filter for the Logical Volume names in the geometry tree navigation, and the material used as a second filter in the search.

+The -v flag is a verbosity flag.
+Two different levels of verbosity can be set: level 1 prints all the logical volume names and respective materials, level 2 adds also the material composition for each material in the geometry.

 ## Examples